MeowsterDeveloper/complete-calculator/README.md

 # Getting started

-- This Program runs on Windows Linux and Mac-Os by using python, install it via terminal or from thier oficial [website](https://www.python.org/downloads/)
+- This Program runs using python, install it via terminal or from thier oficial [website](https://www.python.org/downloads/)

 - You can use 2 modes int numbers and float numbers.